Nas-virat/auto-scaling-pod-keda/README.md

-Kuberenete Even Driven Autoscaling (KEDA) is a open source project that help your scaling workload base on event that trigger such as CPU, Memory, Kafka, Promtheus metric and etc.
+Kuberenete Even Driven Autoscaling (KEDA) is a open source project that help your scaling workload base on event that trigger such as CPU, Memory, Kafka, Promtheus metric and etc. for more information about KEDA, please visit [KEDA](https://keda.sh/)

 ## Tools